kgpyi/nd00333_AZMLND_C2/README.md

 Our target column name is "y" in which entries are - 'yes' and 'no'.

-We will be usonh Azure ML Studio as well as Python SDK to complete this project.
+We will be using Azure ML Studio as well as Python SDK to complete this project.

 - - - -